alinex/node-monitor/README.md

 All these are triggered using the configuration rules described above.

-Analyzer
+Explorer
 -------------------------------------------------

-The analyzers are not build to run continuously but to run from time to time interactively and gather information.
+The explorer modules are used for exploratory analyzation with the given data or by interactively requesting for answers.
 They are a scriptable tool to gather information and analyze them.

 To run them use the interactive console or give all details to the cli as a json